 Sarcophagus of Columbus

-Situated in the south transept, the Columbus Monument is one of the famous attractions of the Seville Cathedral.
+Situated in the south transept, the Tomb of Columbus is one of the popular attractions in the Seville Cathedral.

-The rectangular bottom of the sarcophagus is a copper plate inscribed with the coat-of-arms of Spain surrounded by an inscription in Spanish, which reads:
+The rectangular bottom of the sarcophagus is a bronze plate inscribed with the coat-of-arms of Spain surrounded by an inscription in Spanish, which reads:

 – Seville Cathedral: An awe-inspiring architectural marvel